danielroelfs/danielroelfs.com/content/posts/2024-hosting-apps-raspberry-pi/index.md

 You'll notice the second one contains a few extra timeout settings.
 This is mainly because my Shiny apps are a bit heavier and might need some extra time to load and refresh.
 The other settings I included because I found them on the internet somewhere and they worked 🙂.

-{{< sidenote br="8em" >}}
-Sometimes you might also need to [restart the systemd (not a typo) manager](https://unix.stackexchange.com/a/364787) with `sudo systemctl daemon-reload`.
-{{< /sidenote >}}

-To enable nginx, the config file needs to be available also in the `sites-enabled/` direcotry.
+To enable nginx, the config file needs to be available also in the `sites-enabled/` directory.
 The easiest way to make this happen is to create a symbolic link between the `sites-available/` and the `sites-enabled/` directory.
 This is easily done with `ln -s /etc/nginx/sites-available/<app name> /etc/nginx/sites-enabled/`.
 To test whether there are any issues in the config files one can run `sudo nginx -t`.
-To ensure nginx recognizes the new apps, nginx needs to be restarted using `sudo service nginx restart`.
+To ensure nginx recognizes the new apps, nginx needs to be restarted using `sudo service nginx restart`{{< sidenote for=\"sn-4\" >}}Sometimes you might also need to [restart the systemd (not a typo) manager](https://unix.stackexchange.com/a/364787) with `sudo systemctl daemon-reload`.{{< /sidenote >}}.

-If everything went well, the apps should be available now both on the specified ports on the machine and across the local network on `<public IP>:<nginx port>`.
+The apps should now be available both on the specified ports on the local IP address and across the local network on `<public IP>:<nginx port>`.
 You'll notice that for the Shiny app the address served changed from `localhost:<shiny-server port>/<app name>` to `<hostname>:<nginx port>`, removing the need for the suffix which makes it a fair bit easier to work with.

 ## Step 5 - Putting everything online

-{{< sidenote br="4em" >}}
-[This video](https://youtu.be/ey4u7OUAF3c?si=NQcsqkF9QBbYB_OL) was very useful here.
-The guy is not everybody's cup of tea, but he seems to know what's up
-{{< /sidenote >}}

 Now that the apps are available locally, the next step was tp allow machines outside my local network to access them too.
 There are a couple of ways to do this, but the most secure option seemed to be using a [Zero Trust](https://www.ibm.com/topics/zero-trust) security model.
-This is implemented through a [Cloudflare tunnel](https://www.cloudflare.com/en-gb/products/tunnel/).
+This is implemented through a [Cloudflare tunnel](https://www.cloudflare.com/en-gb/products/tunnel/){{< sidenote for=\"sn-5\" >}}[This video](https://youtu.be/ey4u7OUAF3c?si=NQcsqkF9QBbYB_OL) was very useful here.
+The guy is not everybody's cup of tea, but he seems to know what's up{{< /sidenote >}}.
 This ensures that my public IP address can remain hidden and routes all traffic through the Cloudflare servers that will manage any requests and security protocols (see [here](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) for more info).

-{{< sidenote br="1em" >}}
-Just for the sake of it, I thought I'd try to create [this landing page](https://danielroelfs.app) with [Astro](https://astro.build)
-{{< /sidenote >}}

 My preferred way of establishing this tunnel is through a [Docker image](https://hub.docker.com/r/cloudflare/cloudflared/tags) maintained by Cloudflare.
 So here are the steps.
-I bought a [domain name](https://danielroelfs.app) from Cloudflare directly.
+I bought a [domain name](https://danielroelfs.app) from Cloudflare directly{{< sidenote for=\"sn-6\" >}}Just for the sake of it, I thought I'd try to create [this landing page](https://danielroelfs.app) with [Astro](https://astro.build){{< /sidenote >}}.
 It was actually quite cheap (~120 NOK a year) considering I didn't need any hosting service.
 I could have bought a domain name elsewhere, but this seemed to be less of a hassle since I didn't need to reroute any DNS name servers.
 I create a tunnel in the Cloudflare dashboard and run the provided Docker container on my Raspberry with the `-d` flag to run it in detached mode, ensure the containers [run on reboot](https://docs.docker.com/config/containers/start-containers-automatically/) using the `--restart unless-stopped` flag, and give them a name so I can keep the Docker containers apart using the `--name <app name>` function.
 This way I can ensure that the apps are available online whenever my Raspberry is turned on.
 Then I specify the nginx port associated with each app in the Cloudflare dashboard associated with each app and specify the subdomain for each app like `<flask app name>.danielroelfs.app` or `<shiny app name>.danielroelfs.app`.
 The Cloudflare Zero Trust tunnel functionality is free and it offers a very easy and secure solution for a rather tricky issue.

 ## Step 6 - Testing and maintenance

 So now the apps are deployed.
 I used both a [Flask app](https://books.danielroelfs.app) that tracks the books I'm reading and have read and a [Shiny app](http://bilkollektivet.danielroelfs.app) to estimate car rental prices for a trip that I showed earlier as an example here, but I have a few more, like [this app](https://stats-viz.danielroelfs.app) to visualize a few statistical principles I have had discussions with colleagues about.
 The most important last remaining step is to have a method to maintain the apps, keep the Docker containers up to date with the latest tags, and to test whether all apps function as they should across platforms, both desktop and mobile, different browsers, whether any database connections are functional and so on.

 I'm very happy with my Raspberry Pi and could recommend anyone interested in full-stack developing to consider getting one.
 It's definitely cheaper than hosting on AWS, and offers more flexibility tha many free tier hosting sites, though it's definitely also fun (and quite reliable with the right tools) to connect a GitHub repository through GitHub Actions to Netlify and a separate SQL database server elsewhere, but having control of every step of the app is quite satisfying.
+In the future I would like to look into Dockerizing everything, but that's a project for another time.
 Plus it has the added advantage of having an kill switch for all projects just by unplugging the Raspberry Pi.
 This post definitely helped me organize the steps I took to get this up and running so I hope it's perhaps useful for others too!

 ## References